Arboreal Categories: An Axiomatic Theory of Resources: Arboreal Covers

 The equality ${\eqak^I}={\leftrightarrows_k^{\RT}}$ can also be understood as an equality elimination property, stating that two $\sg$-structures satisfy the same sentences in $\EFO_k$ if, and only if, they satisfy the same sentences in the fragment of $\EFO_k$ without equality.
 To see why this holds, just observe that the vocabulary $\sg$ is purely relational, so the only atomic formulas using the equality symbol are those of the form $x=y$ with $x,y$ variables.
 In turn, we can remove these atoms and substitute one variable for the other in the appropriate way.
 After finitely many steps we obtain a sentence, equivalent to the one we started with and with at most the same quantifier rank, which does not use the equality symbol.

 Reasoning along the same lines, it is possible to define a pebbling resource-indexed arboreal adjunction which captures equivalence in $\FO^k$, $k$-variable first-order logic with equality.

 \begin{rem} What about the equivalence relation $\eqck^I$ on $\CS$ induced by the Ehrenfeucht-\Fraisse~resource-indexed arboreal adjunction in equation~\eqref{eq:resource-ind-adj-Ek}?
 In view of Theorem~\ref{t:logic-fragm-character}, we expect~$\eqck^I$ to capture $\FO_k$ with counting quantifiers.
-This is indeed the case, and again we have an equality elimination result: the equivalence relation on $\sg$-structures determined by $\FO_k$ with counting quantifiers coincides with the one induced by its fragment without equality; likewise for $k$-variable logic $\FO^k$ with counting quantifiers.
+This is indeed the case, and again we have an equality elimination result: the equivalence relation on $\sg$-structures determined by $\FO_k$ with (infinitary conjunctions and disjunctions, and) counting quantifiers coincides with the one induced by its fragment without equality; likewise for (infinitary) $k$-variable logic $\FO^k$ with counting quantifiers.
 See \cite[Theorem~32]{DJR2021}. \end{rem}